CharisDel/MSc_thesis/README.md

 # MSc Thesis

+## title:

-## title: Study of signal to background discrimination and Cross section measurement on production of $ZZ\rightaroow llvv$ in proton-proton collisions at 13 TeV
+Study of signal to background discrimination and Cross section measurement on production of $ZZ\rightarrow llvv$ in proton-proton collisions at 13 TeV.

 ## Description